Updated: October 25, 2021

 Freelancers are also known for doing everything – from sales and marketing to client servicing and accounting.

-It’s good to know how to do those tasks, but if you want to make more money, then you need to start doing less administrative tasks, and more business development.
+It’s good to know how to do those tasks, but if you want to make more money, then you need to start doing fewer administrative tasks, and more business development.

 This is when you should learn to automate tasks that can be done by apps or software.
 Study your workflow and find ways to simplify how you do things.